A recent survey has suggested that a typical wedding in the United Kingdom is now costing on average around £18,500.

 Think About Your ‘Must-Haves’

 It’s very easy to be drawn into the ‘must-haves’ when planning your wedding.
 Having a multi-tiered wedding cake may be the traditional thing to do, but how about having cupcakes instead?
+This also includes monitoring your fitness allowance while preparing for the wedding.

 Doing certain aspects of your wedding yourself are a great way to save money.
 Things like making your own invites or wedding flowers can save lots of your budget.
 However, be warned – taking on too many DIY tasks can be very time consuming, and having to call upon professionals at the last minute will probably cost more than if you were to ask them to do the job early on.